-Column Warning Message A2A A warning will be written to the final report when column A2A, A2B, A3A, or A2B A3B contain either a zero, 'M' or 'NA'.
-A3A A3B A2C A warning will be written to the final report when column A2C (increase in В3 LEA/ESA allocations for Section 611 of IDEA) is less than or equal to 0 and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0.
+Column Warning Message A2A A2B A3B 2 A warning will be written to the final report when column A2A, A2B, A3A, or A3B contain either a zero, 'M' or 'NA'.
+A2C B3 A warning will be written to the final report when column A2C (increase in LEA/ESA allocations for Section 611 of IDEA) is less than or equal to 0 and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0.
 B2 A warning will be written to the final report when 'M' or 'NA' is the value for column B2 (specify the determination under 34 CFR§300.600(a)(2) that controls whether the LEA may be able to reduce MOE).
-B2 B3 A warning will be written to the final report when column B2 (specify the determination under 34 CFR §300.600(a)(2) that controls whether the LEA may be able to reduce MOE) not equal '1' and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0. В3 A warning will be written to the final report when 'M' is the value for column B3 (Determination under 34 CFR 300.600(a)(2) that controls whether the LEA may be able to reduce MOE).
+B2 B3 A warning will be written to the final report when column B2 (specify the determination under 34 CFR §300.600(a)(2) that controls whether the LEA may be able to reduce MOE) not equal '1' and column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than 0. В3 A warning shall be written to the final report when M is the value for column B3 (Reduction of local and/or State funds pursuant to Section 613(a)(2)(C) by the LEA/ESA).
 B3 C3B A warning shall be written to the final report when column B3 (reduction of local and/or State funds taken pursuant to Section 613(a)(2)(C)) is greater than zero and C3B (Amount reserved for voluntary CEIS) is greater than zero.
 B4 A warning will be written to the final report when the percent available reduction taken by the LEA/ESA (B4) is greater than 100%.
-C2A A warning shall be written to the final report when 'M' is the value for column C2A (Required CEIS Was the LEA/ESA required to use 15% of funds for CEIS due to significant disproportionality) C2A A warning shall be written to the final report when C2A is YES, and none of the following are YES: C2A.1; C2A.2; C2A.3; and C2A.4.
-C2A A warning will be written to the final report when column C2A (Was the A5 LEA/ESA required to use 15% of funds for CEIS due to significant disproportionality) is YES and the absolute value of the difference C2B between column A5 (15% of the total LEA/ESA allocation for Sections 611 and 619 for FFY 2015) and column C2B (Amount reserved for required CEIS in the LEA/ESA) is >= \$10.
-C2A B3 A warning will be written to the final report when Column C2A (Was the LEA/ESA required to use 15% of funds for CEIS due to significant
+B5 A warning will be written to the final report when 'M' is the value for column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?).
+B5 B6 A warning will be written to the final report when column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?) is Yes and column B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?) is 'M' or 'NA'.
+B5 B6 B7 B8 A warning will be written to the final report when column B5 (Did the State determine whether the LEA/ESA met the MOE compliance standard in [the reference year]?) is No, 'M' or 'NA' and columns B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?), B7 (By the date of this data submission, did the State return non-Federal funds to the Department based on the failure of the LEA/ESA to meet the MOE compliance standard in [the reference year]?) and B8 (What amount of non-Federal funds did the State return to the Department based on the failure of the LEA/ESA to meet the MOE compliance standard in [the reference year]?) are not all 'M' or 'NA' B6 A warning will be written to the final report when 'M' is the value for column B6 (Did the LEA/ESA meet the MOE compliance standard in [the reference year]?).